 And our children learned an important lesson.
 We can't out-give God.
 When we give what we have to help people, the Lord provides exactly what we need.

 So, dear stranger on a rural Alabama highway… THANK YOU for being the hands and feet of Jesus to our family that day.
-My family will never forget your generosity.
+You taught us an important lesson about sharing and my family will never forget your generosity.

 “But my God shall supply all your need according to his riches in glory by Christ Jesus.”
 Philippians 4:19